 Location: 91st Street Gardens

-Just east of the Hudson River, love conquers all when Meg Ryan and Tom Hanks meet in these incredible Riverside Park gardens during the last scene of the movie and realize they were truly meant for each other!
+Just east of the Hudson River, love conquers all when Meg Ryan and Tom Hanks meet at the 91st Street Garden in Riverside Park during the last scene of the movie and realize they were truly meant for each other!

 Rosemary’s Baby (1968)

 Location: The Dakota, 1 West 72nd Street

 Taken place in one of the most exclusive, high-security, and private buildings in Manhattan, The Dakota was stage-named “The Bramford” for the film.
 If you have plans to see the inside of this iconic building, your best bet may just be watching this movie.
 The entire movie, both interiors and exteriors were shot here on site.

 Not sure if Meg Ryan just loves the Upper West Side, or if it is truly the perfect neighborhood for amazing romcoms… but again here we go (9 years earlier!)